 Riding up the chairlift to the top of Coronet Peak, you might just see skiers and snowboarders heading over to the back bowls.
 If that’s not enough to get your juices flowing then hit the hard packed gates where the US Ski Team recently trained.

-At just 20 minutes from central Queenstown, Coronet Peak offers night skiing on Wednesday, Friday and Saturday nights, which can be a whole lot of fun after a day exploring Queenstown’s adventure activities on offer (bungy and jet boating, anyone?).
+At just 20 minutes from central Queenstown, Coronet Peak offers night skiing on Wednesday and Friday nights, which can be a whole lot of fun after a day exploring Queenstown’s adventure activities on offer (bungy and jet boating, anyone?).

 Cardrona Alpine Resort

 Two words for you: Olympic Superpipe.
 Some of the world’s best riders have trained at Cardrona over the years, including Torah Bright, Chloe Kim, Scotty James, Kiwi freeskiers Janina Kuzma and Nico Porteous, plus snowboarding’s biggest name – Shaun White.
 It’s no ordinary halfpipe either, it’s 22 foot walls, make it the same size as the superpipes ridden by the pros in the Winter Olympics and the X-Games.

 If you’re not feeling brave enough to try the Superpipe, Cardrona also has a halfpipe with 12 foot walls, located next to the Superpipe.
 You can get comfortable on the halfpipe while checking out what the pros might be doing on the big boy.